husarion/ouster-snap/README.md

 ## Start

 This application runs as a daemon.
 To start it connect the `ros-humble` interface, set `sensor-hostname`.
-Next launch it aas follows.
+Next launch it as follows.
 ```bash
 snap start ouster-ros
 ```